-Prior to the Pre-Advertisement Conference (or similar project meeting), the ESC Plan Designer/Hydraulics Engineer shall have the ESC and related SWM Plan reviewed by a DCR Certified ESC Plan Reviewer.
-The ECS Plan Reviewer shall verify that the ESC and related SWM Plan for the project is in compliance with the VDOT Approved ESC and SWM Standards and Specifications.
+Prior to the Pre-Advertisement Conference (or similar project meeting), the ESC Plan Designer/Hydraulics Engineer shall have the ESC and related post construction SWM Plan reviewed by a DCR Certified ESC Plan Reviewer.
+The ECS Plan Reviewer shall verify that the ESC and related post construction SWM Plan for the project is in compliance with the VDOT Approved ESC and SWM Standards and Specifications.
 Any comments by the Plan Reviewer shall be addressed with the ESC Plan Designer/Hydraulics Engineer.
-Once all comments have been reconciled, the ESC Plan Reviewer completes, signs and forwards the ESC & SWM Plan Design Certification Form (LD-445C) to the ESC Plan Designer/Hydraulics Engineer provides the completed LD-445C to the Project Manager (or other such project authority) for use in the VSMP Construction Permit Process (See IIM-LD-242), as applicable, and to the District Environmental Manager for use in the Environmental Quality Assurance process.
+Once all comments have been reconciled, the ESC Plan Reviewer completes, signs and forwards the ESC & SWM Plan Design Certification Form (LD-445C) to the ESC Plan Designer/Hydraulics Engineer.
+The ESC Plan Designer/Hydraulics Engineer provides the completed LD-445C form to the Project Manager (or other such project authority) for use in the VSMP Construction Permit Application Process (see the latest version of IIM-LD-242), if applicable.
+A copy of the completed LD-445C form is to be retained with the other documentation for the proposed ESC Plan.

-- 6.2.6 Pre-Advertisement Conference The District Environmental Manager shall complete the Quality Assurance Review for use in the Environmental Certification process. - 6.3 Plan Development Process for Special Advertisement and Award Process (SAAP) and "No Plan" Projects - 6.3.1 A "No Plan" project is defined as an assembly of letter size sketches and narratives depicting the project's location, typical cross section, estimated quantities and any other specific details necessary (i.e., ESC and/or SWM plans) for the construction of the project.
+- 6.2 Plan Development Process for "No Plan" Projects and Special Advertisement and Award Process (SAAP) Projects - 6.2.1 A "No Plan" project is defined as an assembly of letter size sketches and narratives depicting the project's location, typical cross section, estimated quantities and any other specific details necessary (i.e., ESC and/or post construction SWM plans) for the construction of the project.
 Any "No Plan" project that disturbs 2,500 square feet (232 m2) or greater in Tidewater, Virginia or 10,000 square feet (929 m2) or greater elsewhere within the State must have a project specific ESC Plan.
 A project developed under the "No Plan" concept is one that generally requires little or no survey, engineering or hydraulic analysis in order to produce the necessary contract documents.
-Any required right of generally acquired through donations in lieu of the way is purchase/condemnation process.
-See Appendix A of the VDOT Road Design Manual for additional information on the "No Plan" concept. - 6.3.2 "SAAP" Projects are defined as those advertised under the Special Advertisement and Award Process.
+Any required right of way is generally acquired through donations in lieu of the purchase/condemnation process.
+See Appendix A of the VDOT Road Design Manual for additional information on the "No Plan" concept.

+- 6.2.2 "SAAP" Projects are defined as those advertised under the Special Advertisement and Award Process.
 The "No Plan" concept is generally used to produce the required contract documents.
 "SAAP" projects generally have one or more of the following characteristics: - They require little or no preliminary engineering. - They are standard maintenance repair contracts (e.g., bridge, guardrail or concrete pavement repairs). - They are standard incidental construction and/or improvement projects of limited scope. - The work being performed involves a singular function or specialty work (e.g., bridge painting, pavement markings or pipe installation).